Skip to main content

 Turmeric and Reduced Hemoglobin A1c

-• Studied populations: adults with type 2 diabetes or hyperglycemia
+• Studied populations: adults with type 2 diabetes mellitus

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
+Many studies did not report dose, form, or duration, limiting confidence in the findings.
+The evidence base is small (only 4 studies) — conclusions should be considered preliminary.

 Doses used in studies